mruedinger/pi-crust/README.md

 # pi-crust

 ## Goal
-The goal of this project is to bootstrap a Raspberry Pi and provide tools to maintain the OS and supporting services.
-Just as a pie's crust supports its filling - pi-crust lays the foundation for running applications on your pi!
+The goal of this project is to walk through imaging and baseline configuration of a Raspberry Pi.

+As it turns out (upon revisiting this after several years), the pi imager tool now takes care of all my personal needs except setting the hostname to match ansible inventory and performing an update & reboot.

+I'll keep the old roles and playbooks in this repo in case I find bits of baseline config that are missing over time, but for now, they're no longer needed.

 ## Equipment
 The following hardware was used for this project: